-AUS students transferring into the program must meet the formal admission requirements listed above.
+AUS students transferring into the program must have achieved a minimum cumulative grade point average (CGPA) of 2.00.
 In the event that there are more qualified AUS students transferring into the major than available spaces, students will be admitted based on academic achievement.
 For more details, please check with the head of the department or the college Associate Dean for Undergraduate Affairs.
-For information on how to submit a change of major request, please refer to Fields of Study/Change of Major under the Academic Policies and Regulations section earlier in the catalog.
+For information on how to submit a change of major request, please refer to Fields of Study/Change of Major under the

+Academic Policies and Regulations section earlier in the catalog.